We've gathered together some of the commonly asked questions about volunteering with Shannon Trust.

 During the COVID pandemic, all of our meetings have been switched to Zoom or Teams meetings online.

 You'll need to allow some time for preparation in advance of mentor training and mentor meetings.
 You'll be expected to complete a brief monthly activity report outlining successes, challenges and areas for priority.

 There will also be email communication to follow up meeting actions and make arrangements for meetings.
 And you'll need to regularly access the Network area of the website to keep up to date.

 More information is available using the following link:

 Shannon Trust training events and area meetings are held in venues that are accessible for people with mobility needs.
 We also make sure a hearing loop is available in all meeting rooms.

 If you have access requirements, please make a note of these on your application form so that we can make sure these can be met when agreeing on placement.
-This is especially important for Local Prison Representatives roles where most of the activities take place in non-public areas inside prisons.
+This is especially important for prison volunteer and area coordinator roles where most of the activities take place in non-public areas inside prisons.